-Board Layout - Decoupling Circuit and Ground Planes
+Board Layout - Decoupling Circuit, Ground Planes and Termination Circuits

 It is important to take care in the layout of your circuit board to achieve optimum performance from these transceivers.
 Figure 7 provides a good example of a schematic for a power supply decoupling circuit that works well with these parts.
 It is further recommended that a contiguous ground plane be provided in the circuit board directly under the transceiver to provide a low inductance ground for signal return current.
 This recommendation is in keeping with good high frequency board layout practices.
+Figures 7 and 8 show two recommended termination schemes.